-I am an historian and philosopher of science and an historian of philosophy.
-My work focuses on systems of understanding (such as philosophical, scientific, and religious systems) and their structural dynamics.
+I am primarily an historian of science and an historian of philosophy.
+My work focuses on complex systems of understanding (such as philosophical, scientific, and religious systems) and their structural dynamics.
 I am interested in the ways in which human beings understand their world and the different historical manifestations of such understanding.
 I teach World History, European History, the theory and methods of historical research, and the History of Science.

 Exploring the Structural Dynamics of Human Understanding: An Historico-Philosophical Analysis of the Problem of Meaning in Heidegger and Bohr [Link]